VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Properties.md

 ## Versatile [Updated]

 This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee Attack.

-During combat, each time you hit with an attack while wielding the weapon with one hand, the next two-handed attack gains a stacking +1 bonus to its damage, and each time you hit with an attack while wielding the weapon with two hands, the next one-handed attack gains a stacking +1 bonus to hit.
-Both of these bonuses expire when initiative ends.